OB7-IRD/acdc/README.md

 ### Development version

-To get a bug fix or to use a feature from the development version, you can install the development version of t3 from GitHub.
+To get a bug fix or to use a feature from the development version, you can install the development version of acdc from GitHub.

 ``` r
 devtools::install_github("https://github.com/OB7-IRD/acdc",